RetepV/Minato-1866-1866A/Minato 1866/README.md

 # Minato 1866

-Here you will find information firmwares, manual and images of the Minato 1866.
+Here you will find information firmwares, manuals and images of the Minato 1866.

 There are at least two versions of the Minato 1866.
 They are not distinguishable from the outside.
 The main digital logic board seems to be exactly the same, but the analog boards have different numbers, BN-83007-BTD versus BN-83007-CTD.
 My own Minato 1866, let's call it a V16, has the -BTD version and has some patch wires.
 In the -CTD version, that same area of the PCB is slightly revised.
 So it seems that the -CTD version is a bugfix board.